-- Articulate the integration of a biblical worldview and social work core values. - Apply a biblical worldview during interactions in simulated and/or case study scenarios through coursework. - Utilize the spiritual dimension as part of engagement, assessment, intervention, and evaluation. - Resolve to respect clients' values and not impose personal spiritual values on clients. - Educate others about the use of a biblical worldview and accessing the spiritual dimension in practice that focuses on a client-directed perspective.
+- Articulate the integration of a biblical worldview and social work core values. - · Apply a biblical worldview during interactions in simulated and/or case study scenarios through coursework. - Utilize the spiritual dimension as part of engagement, assessment, intervention, and evaluation. - Resolve to respect clients' values and not impose personal spiritual values on clients. - Educate others about the use of a biblical worldview and accessing the spiritual dimension in practice that focuses on a client-directed perspective.

-Cross Cultural Counseling 3

-Advanced Policy: Social, Economic, and Environmental Justice 3

-Clinical Practice: Individuals and Families 3

-Clinical Practice: Groups 3

-Advanced Practice: Organizations and Communities 3

-Advanced Research and Program Evaluation 3

-Advanced Practice Internship I 3

-Advanced Practice Internship II 3

-Advanced Policy: Social, Economic, and Environmental Justice Clinical Practice: Individuals and Families Clinical Practice: Groups Advanced Practice: Organizations and Communities Advanced Research and Program Evaluation Advanced Practice Internship I
+SWK 610 Cross Cultural Counseling 3 SWK 620 Advanced Policy: Social, Economic, and Environmental Justice 3 SWK 625 Clinical Practice: Individuals and Families 3 SWK 626 Clinical Practice: Groups 3 SWK 630 Advanced Practice: Organizations and Communities 3 SWK 640 Advanced Research and Program Evaluation 3 SWK 660 Advanced Practice Internship I 3 SWK 661 Advanced Practice Internship II 3

-Specialization 2

-Advanced Child Welfare Practices
+Specialization 2 - Advanced Child and Family Practice

-Advanced child welfare practice builds upon the core generalist practice competencies and supports the development of practitioner effectiveness in all aspects of child welfare practice.
+Advanced Child and Family Practice builds upon the core generalist practice competencies and supports the development of practitioner effectiveness in all aspects of child welfare practice.
 Practitioners are trained in multiple areas from policy development, advocacy, administrative work, and to individual, family and group work for those client systems touched by the complex child welfare system.
 This specialization touches all levels of practice, advancing the social work core values and supporting the vital purpose for which social work exists.
 The curriculum will provide opportunities for students to gain advanced knowledge by building upon their experiences in the field.
 Both coursework and fieldwork will offer students opportunities for skill refinement.
 Students will reflect on the importance of child welfare staff at all levels of organizational as each member commits to the safety, permanency, and well-being of children to achieve positive outcomes.
 The curriculum will encourage the development of critical thinking and challenge the students' affective responses to the complex issues that children and families face within the child welfare system.